Mefu/confdict/README.md

 ## Installation
 ```
-$ pip install
+$ pip install confdict
 ```

 ## Development

-This project includes a number of helpers in the `Makefile` to streamline common development tasks.
+There is a `Makefile` to automate commonly used development tasks.

 ### Environment Setup